mikeygough/cs50ai/week0-search/notes.md

 __Uninformed Search__ : Search strategy that uses no problem-specific knowledge (DFS, BFS).

 __Informed Search__ : Search strategy that uses problem-specific knowledge to find solutions more efficiently.
 For example, in a maze problem using information about the distance between current location and the goal state.
+There are a number of informed search algorithms.

+__Greedy Best-First Search__ : Search algorithm that expands the node that it thinks is closest to the goal, as estimated by a heuristic function _(h(n))_